How to improve your broadband speeds

 We've complied a list of the simple (and the not so simple) things you can do to improve your broadband speeds.

-If you're looking for more information on how much factors including distance from the exchange and fair use policies affect the speeds you receive please see our guide to broadband speeds.
+If you're looking for more information on why and how much factors including distance from the exchange and fair use policies affect the speeds you receive please see our guide to broadband speeds.

 Five very quick tips